L3P3/lui/README.md

 ## API

-When using the standalone file mentioned above, that script file registers a global `lui` object containing all functions mentioned here.
+When using the standalone file mentioned above, it registers a global `lui` object containing all functions mentioned here.

-When you transpile/bundle your app, you should use a wrapper as explained [above](#how-to-include-lui).
+When the app is transpiled/bundled, use a wrapper as explained [above](#how-to-include-lui).

-If you want to bundle lui itself with your app, you can access these functions by a simple `import {...} from 'lui'` statement.
+To bundle lui itself with your app, just `import {...} from 'lui'`.
 Learn more [here](#bundle-lui-with-your-app).

 ### Components

-A component is a function which takes props and returns a list of its child components.
+A component is a function which takes props and returns a list of its child nodes.
+Components can be instantiated as nodes in other components.
 By recursion, you can build up a dom tree in a very flexible way.
 I also recommend reading [React's explaination](https://react.dev/learn/your-first-component).

 Here is a very simple component.
-It takes two props (one of which is optional) and it contains just one node.
+It takes two props (`color` is optional) and it consists of just one node.

 ```js
 function ColoredText({